danforthcenter/plantcv-geospatial/docs/points_to_geojson.md

 - **Parameters:**
     - img - Spectral image object, likely read in with [`geo.read_geotif`](read_geotif.md)
     - viewer - Napari viewer class object or plantcv-annotate Points class object.
     - out_path - Path to save the geojson shapefile.
+Must be ".geojson" file type.

 - **Context:**
     - Saved points can be used downstream for generating circular ROIs or circles for use with rasterstats.